Septic planning guide

 The national page should get you to the right lane, not keep you here forever.
 Once you need the real file path, local office, reserve-area risk, transfer rule, or state review wrinkle, move into the narrower page that matches the blocker instead of rereading the same overview.

-If the blocker is workflow rather than geography, go next to Main septic cost calculator or Septic Replacement Area Guide when the next question is really about records, permits, buyer timing, or inspection evidence.
+If the blocker is workflow rather than geography, go next to Septic Replacement Area Guide or Septic Records Checklist when the next question is really about records, permits, buyer timing, or inspection evidence.

 If the blocker is state-specific, move from this overview into Connecticut Drain Field Replacement Cost and keep Pennsylvania Drain Field Replacement Cost as the comparison page so the estimate and quote conversation stays tied to a real local workflow.